Retrieval-Augmented Generation for Natural Language Processing: A Survey: Retrieval Fusions

-Algorithm~\ref{alg:query-fusion} presents how to leverage query-based fusions to fuse retrieved knowledge.
+Algorithm~\ref{alg:query-fusion} presents how to leverage query-based fusions to fuse retrieved information.
 For those using text concatenation~\citep{20icml-realm, 23arxiv-ralm}, algorithm~\ref{alg:query-fusion} first concatenates the retrieved texts and inputs (line 2), then feeds the concatenated input into the generator.
 Notably, since there is a limit to the maximum input length of existing language models, concatenating too many retrievals would result in a truncation of the concatenated input, which may cut the given input.
 Therefore, designing the prompt template is the key step for this branch of work.
-For those using feature concatenation~\citep{21eacl-fid, 23acl-pgra}, algorithm~\ref{alg:query-fusion} first leverages an encoder to obtain the feature (line 5), then concatenates the feature of input and retrievals (line 6), finally passes the concatenated feature into a decoder model (line 7).
-This branch of work generally incurs high memory costs due to the long sequence length.
+For those using feature concatenation~\citep{21eacl-fid, 23acl-pgra}, algorithm~\ref{alg:query-fusion} first leverages an encoder to obtain the feature (line 5), then concatenates the feature of input and retrievals (line 6), finally passes the concatenated feature into a decoder model (line 7). \edit{ The time complexity for text concatenation is $O(\mathcal{G}(L_q+\sum_{i=1}^k L_i))$, where $L_q, L_1, \ldots, L_k$ are the sequence length of query and retrievals.
+If the generator is based on Transformer, then the time complexity is $O((L_q+\sum^k_{i=1}L_i)^2)$.
+The time complexity for feature concatenation is $O(k\cdot C_{\text{encode}}+\mathcal{D}_f(L_q+\sum^k_{i=1}L_i))$.
+The space complexity for text concatenation is $O(L_q+\sum^k_{i=1}L_i)$, for feature concatenation is $O((L_q+\sum^k_{i=1}L_i)\cdot d)$. }